 The cloud plays an integral part in the IoT ecosystem.
 Many companies use it for data processing and backup.
 Popular companies like Microsoft, Amazon Web Services (AWS) and Google Cloud come to mind.

-Mobiles play a significant role in IoT.
-As many of us own our own mobile phones, they are the most common device that obtains and dissects data about us and our digital behaviours.
+Mobiles/smartphones play a significant role in IoT.
+As many of us own mobile phones, they are the most common device that obtains and dissects data about us and our digital behaviours.

 This is the family that houses the 3G network on our phones.
-The 3G network is used for sending data, obtaining data and signaling data between our phones and cell towers.
+The 3G network is used for sending data, obtaining data and signalling data between our phones and cell towers.

-These are some terms you might encounter when having a conversation about IoT, so it helps to have a solid idea about the concepts.
+Our IoT quick guide to some terms you might encounter when having a conversation about IoT:

 A household that functions through the power of smart devices.
 For example, smart bulbs (Wi-Fi connected LED light bulbs).
 If you own a smart home, you can do actions like customise temperature, adjust lighting with your voice and lock/unlock doors remotely.